 - Send a notice of residence to the city or rural municipality government governing your place of residence.
-Find more information about it here and the contact list of municipality governments here.
+Find more information about it here and information on residence procedures here.

 - Local government will update the information in the population register within 10 working days.